noahshinn/gitm/README.md

 - `--issues-too`: Run a joint search over commits and issues.
 - `--include-code-patches`: Use code diffs from commit patches during search.
 - `--disable-classifications`: By default, your query will be parsed for potential filters (expressed in natural language).
 Set this flag to disable these checks.
+- `--api-key`: An OpenAI API key to use.